digital-blueprint/handbook/docs/blueprints/esign.md

 For the actual PDF signing you need a [PDF-AS](../components/supporting-software/pdf-as.md) server 4.1.5+ by [EGIZ](https://joinup.ec.europa.eu/collection/e-government-innovation-center-egiz/about).

-We provide two pre-configured variants of pdf-as, you need at least one of them depending on your use case:

-* [PDF-AS Server for Advanced Signatures](https://gitlab.tugraz.at/dbp/esign/pdf-as-server-advanced) - Configured for advanced signatures

 See the repository README files for how to set them up and configure them.

 ### Relay API

 This is a guide on how to set up the Relay API for ESign.

-!!! tip
-    You can find an example implementation on [relay-esign-api](https://gitlab.tugraz.at/dbp/relay/examples/relay-esign-api).

 #### Screenshot